Witiko/doctoral-thesis/main.md

 [@manning2008introduction, Section 8.3] evaluation measures for complete and binary relevance judgements.
-To evaluate ranked retrieval results, we can use the *precision at $k$ (P@$k$)* and *mean average precision (MAP)* [@manning2008introduction, Section 8.4] also for complete and binary judgements, *Bpref* [@buckley2004retrieval] for incomplete and binary judgements, and *NDCG* for complete and graded judgements.
+To evaluate ranked retrieval results, we can use the *precision at $k$ (P@$k$)* and *mean average precision (MAP)* [@manning2008introduction, Section 8.4] for complete and binary judgements, *Bpref* [@buckley2004retrieval] for incomplete and binary judgements, and *NDCG* for complete and graded judgements.
 [@manning2008introduction, Section 8.4]